tedjp/commune/README.md

 The rest of the packet is the message body.
 </pre>

 Messages must, of course, fit within a single UDP packet on the link.

-Unicast messages are sent to port 1818.
-Both multicast & unicast messages SHOULD be sent from port 1818.
+In general that means a maximum message size of 1452 octets.

 Message type is conventionally a 4-character ASCII string.